 So it should come as no surprise that the field of online gaming is a common topic of conversation on the dark web’s underground forums.
-Furthermore, it seems that the dark web itself has important similarities to online gaming, which can make both of them attract some of the same users ‒ especially tech-savvy and young ones.
-For example, both the dark web and online games can provide users with a virtual community of individuals who share common interests and may want to communicate and collaborate.
+Furthermore, it seems that the dark web has important similarities to online gaming, which can make both of them attract some of the same users ‒ especially tech-savvy and young ones.
+For example, the dark web and online games can provide users with a virtual community of individuals who share common interests and may want to communicate and collaborate.

 But while online gaming and the dark web may seem like a natural match, they also make for a dangerous combination.
 The monetization of online gaming makes it a field ripe for fraud and cybercrime, and we can see that underground forums often play a critical role in the cybercrime ecosystem.